 The second explanation is it was “an invention to cover the disorders” of the principals involved.
 Initially, he considered this very probably, but subsequent testimony lead to its rejection, citing, “whoever it is who knows Teresita would consider it impossible.”4

 It was the last explanation that seemed to Father Angel de Blas to be the most “reasonable.”
 Continuing he said: “in other words, I truly believe that Teresita has received supernatural favors from heaven.”5 However, this explanation was characterized “as truly supernatural events that have been disfigured by the intervention of incompetent, rather unscrupulous people who perhaps wanted 3 Spot in the limelight.”6

 This is largely a reference to the Prioress, Mother Mary Cecilia of Jesus.
 Much of the Journal deals with Mother Cecilia’s role in the apparition, which he viewed rather dimly.
 To begin, Mother Cecilia was truly, a poor secretary.
 Teresita would “always narrate” the Virgin’s message to the Prioress “immediately after the apparitions”7, who would then transcribe it, but not always.
 Sometimes she wrote her own account later from memory.
 Curiously, the Prioress didn’t know what she did with those few “original messages”8 written by Teresita.

 Then there was how Mother Cecilia handled Teresita’s two spells of blindness.
 First was her personal attendance, which caused murmuring from the nuns regarding preferential treatment.
 Though more biting was the criticism of imprudence in not having Teresita checked by a physician.
 The Prioress’s intercession for both of Teresita’s cures was also labeled suspicious.
 This brings up the “voice” that had guided Mother Cecilia on various occasions, including these.

 The “first blindness”9 began on August 22nd.
-Father Blas relates how the “voice” said it would last three days, but later that morning the “voice” prolonged it by another two days, only to be revised the following day saying that Teresita would be healed on October 2nd.
-Father Blas characterized the narration as “she appears indecisive and capricious… that may even be considered, of sadistic character.”10 Such was his opinion, and thus construed incongruent to the words of the Blessed Virgin. .
+Father Blas relates how the “voice” said it would last three days, but later that morning the “voice” prolonged it by another two days, only to be revised the following day saying that Teresita would be healed on September 7th.
+Father Blas characterized the narration as “she appears indecisive and capricious… that may even be considered, of sadistic character.”10 Such was his opinion, and thus he construed this to be incongruent with words from the Blessed Virgin.